nguernse/node-task-queue/README.md

 > ℹ️ Since these services are using containers, they connect with each other using the service name in `docker-compose.yml` and not `localhost`

-# Make a HTTP Request to the API
+# Make an HTTP Request to the API

 ```bash
 curl --request GET 'http://localhost:9999/health'